Vdmitriy2973/Django-Kanban-Dashboard/README.md

-# Django todo Application
+# Django Kanban Dashboard
-Web Application for creating and managing tasks Like
+Web Application for creating and managing tasks